-With 40 million Chinese people living outside China, Chinese New Year has become one of the world’s largest festivals, as immigrants take their traditions with them to new communities.
-The Globe Trekker team has travelled to the most spectacular celebrations to bring you the definitive guide to Chinese New Year around the world.
+With 50 million Chinese people living outside China, Chinese New Year has become one of the world’s largest festivals, as immigrants take their traditions with them to new communities.
+The Pilot Guides Team has travelled to the most spectacular celebrations to bring you the definitive guide to Chinese New Year around the world.

 To kick of the festivities, Lavinia Tan travels to Hong Kong.
 She joins a family meal where food is cooked in abundance and learns about the famous Chinese dumplings.
 Then it’s off to the traditional parade, somewhat modernised with representatives from all different cultures and countries.
 Hong Kong harbour provides a stunning backdrop for a sensational fireworks display, historically undertaken to ward off evil spirits.